huggingface/lerobot/examples/7_get_started_with_real_robot.md

 Try moving the arms to various positions and observe how the values change.

-Now let's try to enable torque in the follower arm:
+Now let's try to enable torque in the follower arm by copy pasting this code:
 ```python
 from lerobot.common.robot_devices.motors.dynamixel import TorqueMode